-Stepping out onto the terrace yesterday morning and catching my first glimpse of Mount Teide coated in a thick layer of snow elicited an involuntary ‘WOW’.
+Stepping out onto the terrace yesterday morning and catching my first glimpse of Mount Teide coated in a thick layer of snow elicited an involuntary ‘WOW’ and it got me thinking of all the walks that WOW on Tenerife.

-It got me thinking of all the places on Tenerife where you turn a corner or emerge above a ridge and are stopped in your tracks by the drama in front of you.
-Many of those WOW moments come when I’m out walking and they leave an indelible mark on the memory and an itching to go back and capture it again.
+Many of those WOW moments come when I’m out walking, where I turn a corner or emerge above a ridge and am stopped in my tracks by the drama in front of me.
+Those walks they leave an indelible mark on the memory and an itching to go back and capture it again.

-Here are just a few of those special places.
+Here are just a few of those walks that WOW.